severdia/shakespeare-obsidian/scripts_source/markdown/The Merry Wives of Windsor/Act 4, Scene 2.md

 ==11==Why?

 **MRS. PAGE.**
 ==12==Why, woman, your husband is in his old lines again.
-He so takes on yonder with my husband; so rails against all married mankind; so curses all Eve’s daughters, of what complexion soever; and so buffets himself on the forehead, crying, “Peer out, peer out!” , that any madness I ever yet beheld seem’d but tameness, civility, and patience to this his distemper he is in now.
+He so takes on yonder with my husband; so rails against all married mankind; so curses all Eve’s daughters, of what complexion soever; and so buffets himself on the forehead, crying, “Peer out, peer out!”, that any madness I ever yet beheld seem’d but tameness, civility, and patience to this his distemper he is in now.
 I am glad the fat knight is not here.

 **MRS. FORD.**
 ==13==Why, does he talk of him?